51st state: 2017 referendum

 The previous plebiscites had provided voters with three options: statehood, free association, and independence.
-The Puerto Rican status referendum of 2017 instead originally offered two options: Statehood and Independence/Free Association.
-However, a third option, "current territorial status" was later added.
+The Puerto Rican status referendum of 2017 instead originally offered two options: statehood and independence/free association; however, a third option, "current territorial status" was later added.
 The referendum was held on June 11, 2017, with an overwhelming majority of voters supporting statehood at 97.16%; however, with a voter turnout of 22.99%, it was a historical low.
-Had the majority voted for Independence/Free Association, a second vote would have been held to decide whether to have full independence as a nation, or to achieve associated free state status with independence but with a "free and voluntary political association" between Puerto Rico and the United States.
-The specifics of the association agreement would've been to be detailed in the Compact of Free Association that would have had to be negotiated between the U.S. and Puerto Rico.
+Had the majority voted for independence/free association, a second vote would have been held to decide whether to have full independence as a nation, or to achieve associated free state status with independence but with a "free and voluntary political association" between Puerto Rico and the United States.
+The specifics of the association agreement would have been to be detailed in the Compact of Free Association that would have had to be negotiated between the U.S. and Puerto Rico.
 That document could have covered topics such as the role of the U.S. military in Puerto Rico, the use of the U.S. currency, free trade between the two entities, and whether Puerto Ricans would be U.S. citizens.